Sullivan County Schools expand free meal program to all students

-Sullivan County Schools has begun offering free meals to all students regardless of whether they qualify for free or reduced-price lunches, Amber Anderson, the school system’s child nutrition coordinator, said in a Wednesday statement.
+BLOUNTVILLE, Tenn. — Sullivan County Schools has begun offering free meals to all students regardless of whether they qualify for free or reduced-price lunches, Amber Anderson, the school system’s child nutrition coordinator, said Wednesday.

 “This includes any sibling or household member who is under the age of 18,” Anderson said.
 “This will also include any student who is enrolled in the Virtual Learning Academy.”

 U.S. Department of Agriculture waivers allowed the county schools to expand its meal program to all students, Anderson said.
-The funding for it will expire Dec.
-31 or earlier if it runs out, but Anderson said she hoped that the USDA would renew it for the remainder of the school year.
+The funding will expire Dec.
+31 or earlier if it runs out, but Anderson said she hopes the USDA will renew it for the remainder of the school year.

 Meal delivery isn’t available right now, but Anderson said she hopes the school system can offer that option “in the near future.”